FlorentEeckeman/sportsee-front-end/README.md

 https://github.com/FlorentEeckeman/sportsee-front-end

-### Navigate to the project directory:

-cd sportsee

 ### Install dependencies:

 npm install

-or

-yarn install

 ### Launch the application in development mode:

 npm start

-or

-yarn start

 The application will be accessible at http://localhost:3000 in your browser.